BigDataBoutique/elasticsearch-cloud-deploy/terraform-aws/README.md

 If you prefer using a security group of your own, you can add it to `additional_security_groups` in variables.tf.

 ## Launch the cluster with Terraform

+On first usage, you will need to execute `terraform init` to initialize the terraform providers used.

+To deploy the cluster, or apply any changes to an existing cluster deployed using this project, run:

 ```bash
 terraform plan